adityapk00/zqw-docs/docs/faq.md

 ## In what languages is zec-qt-wallet available?

-Currently, it is available in French, Spanish and Portuguese.
+Currently, it is available in French, Spanish, Italian and Portuguese.
 If you want to help by translating see the [Translating zec-qt-wallet](/translations/) page.